ADVISORY UKRAINE-CRISIS/USA-GRINER-TRIAL

-MOSCOW REGION, RUSSIA - Live from a Moscow region court as it convenes to hear the case against U.S. basketball star Brittney Griner, who was detained in March at Moscow's Sheremetyevo airport and later charged with illegal possession of cannabis.
+MOSCOW REGION, RUSSIA - Live from outside the Moscow region court that continues to hear case against U.S. basketball star Brittney Griner, who was detained in March at Moscow's Sheremetyevo airport and later charged with illegal possession of cannabis.
+Reuters will have one camera outside the court gates for police vans arriving and another from the court lobby monitoring Griner arriving inside the building.

 SCHEDULE: